 - Psychological impacts: Victims of romance scams don’t just suffer financial losses—they also experience the loss of an intimate relationship and the trauma of being betrayed and exploited by a loved one.
 Shock, shame, anger, loss of trust in others, grief, and self-loathing are common emotional reactions, and the victim may experience lasting effects on their mental health.

-How to avoid online dating scams
+How to detect an online dating scam

 - Ask to video chat or meet in person.
 If they refuse or repeatedly make up excuses to cancel at the last minute, you might be dealing with a catfish.
-If they do agree to meet in person, though, make sure to carefully follow digital dating safety tips!

 - Never conduct any kind of transaction on behalf of an online friend or partner that you haven’t met in person.
 If they truly do have your best interests in mind, they’ll understand your caution.

 - Try to avoid sending compromising images of yourself to anyone that you’ve only interacted with online.
-Engaging in sexual acts over video chat or a phonecall isn’t any safer—these can easily be recorded.
+Engaging in sexual acts over video chat or a phone call isn’t any safer—these can easily be recorded.